-Mornington’s original post office, built in 1863 at the corner of Main Street and The Esplanade, now operates as a museum displaying old telecommunications equipment and items relating to local history.
+Mornington’s original post office, built in 1863 at the corner of Main Street and the Esplanade, now operates as a museum displaying old telecommunications equipment and items relating to local history.
 It is the site of the Mornington and District Historical Society.
 On the other side of Main Street is the old court house (built in 1860) and the former police station lock-up (1862).

 The Mornington Pier was built in 1857, and continues to be extended and improved.

 Considered to be one of the worst boating accidents in Victoria’s history, the Mornington Football Club Disaster occurred on the night of May 21st 1892 near Pelican Point just north of Mornington.
-Fifteen members of the Mornington Football Team set out earlier that day on the “Process”, owned and skippered by Charles Hooper, to play a match at Mordialloc.
+Fifteen members of the Mornington Football Team drowned.
+They set out earlier that day on the “Process”, owned and skippered by Charles Hooper, to play a match at Mordialloc.
 The remainder of the team travelled by train.